Kade

 Notable People Named Kade

-Kade Snowden is a former professional rugby league footballer known for his career as a prop in the 2000s and 2010s, representing the Biddabah nation.
+Kade Snowden is a former professional rugby league footballer of the Biddabah nation who played as a prop in the 2000s and 2010s.

-Kade Simpson is a former Australian rules footballer known for his 18-season career with the Carlton Football Club in the AFL, playing a record 342 games and holding the record for most losses by a player.
+Kade Simpson is a former Australian rules footballer who spent his entire AFL career with the Carlton Football Club.

-Kade Stewart is a retired professional Australian rules footballer known for his time with the Hawthorn Football Club in the AFL.
+Kade Stewart is a former Australian rules footballer who played for the Hawthorn Football Club in the AFL.

-Kade Thomas Chandler is an Australian rules footballer for the Melbourne Football Club in the AFL, making his senior debut in 2019.
+Kade Thomas Chandler is an Australian rules footballer for the Melbourne Football Club, drafted with pick 15 in the 2019 rookie draft, who debuted in round 22 of 2019 against Sydney.

 Isha Chatterjee